 Sheva Brachot: $1,0000

-Ilse Wagner donated $50,000 to AMAL TECHNICAL HIGH SCHOOLS AND COLLEGE -Here is how the funds will be dispersed:
+Ilse donated $50,000 to AMAL TECHNICAL HIGH SCHOOLS AND COLLEGE -Here is how the funds will be distributed:

 Technical High School Scholarships or Grants

 9th-12th Grade (14-18 years old)- Scholarships $350 per Year